AI with dataflows

-The residual error chart shows the distribution of the percentage of average error for different values in the holdout test dataset.
+The residual error chart shows the distribution of the percentage of average error for different values in the holdout test semantic model.
 The horizontal axis represents the mean of the actual value for the group.
 The size of the bubble shows the frequency or count of values in that range.
 The vertical axis is the average residual error.

 The Regression model report also includes a Training Details page like the reports for other model types, as described in the previous section, AutoML model report.

 Apply a regression model